Hobby Airport (HOU)

 In 1971, Southwest Airlines

-airlines have also setup operations at Hobby.
+airlines also began operations at Hobby.
 Twelve commercial airlines currently serve Hobby Airport.

-As Hobby Field is only a few miles from downtown Houston, as well as the massive oil refineries along the Houston Ship Channel, the airport is convenient for business travelers.
-Hobby Airport is also popular with college students from nearby University of Houston and Rice University, who travel on Southwest Airlines to destinations in Texas and the surrounding region.
+The airport is convenient for business travelers, as it is only a few miles from downtown Houston, as well as near the massive oil refinery complex along the Houston Ship Channel.
+College students from nearby University of Houston and Rice University alsofind it convenient for travel to destinations in Texas and the surrounding region.
+Southwest's newly scheduled non-stop international flights to popular Caribbean vacation destinations is expected to greatly expand that traffic.